Najahid dynasty: Origins

 In Yemen, despite its proximity to the African mainland, enslaved soldiers hailed from diverse origins.
 The presence of military slaves in the region dates back to the 1st millennium and persisted into the early modern era.
 At its zenith, the Himyarite Kingdom exerted significant influence over large portion of the Arabian Peninsula through its subordinate, the Kinda tribe, who acted as auxiliaries.
 Initially, soldiers from Abyssinia formed the majority of these military slaves during the Ziyadid era (818-1018).
 However, they were largely replaced by Turkish and Circassian slaves during the Ayyubid (1171–1260), Rasulid (1229–1454), and Tahirid (1454–1517) dynasties.
+While these Turkish and Circassian slave soldiers wielded significant political influence in Yemen, particularly during pivotal years such as 1250, 1322, 1442, and 1451, where they acted as kingmakers, they never managed to seize power as their counterparts did in Egypt and Delhi.

-The dynasty was established by Najah, one of the many Abyssinians recruited to serve the Ziyadid dynasty, however whether he was born in Yemen or brought over from Abyssinia is not clear.
-According to Umarah, Najah belonged to the Abyssinian tribe of "Jazali".
+The dynasty was established by Najah, one of the many recruited to serve the Ziyadid dynasty.
+According to Umarah, Najah belonged to the tribe of "Jazali".
 This tribe seems to have furnished the dynasty.
 In a short list of Abyssinian tribes the Syrian geographer Al-Dimashqi also has 'the Djazl who are renowned for their beautiful physique'.
 Dimashqi's "Djazl" might correspond to Umarah's "Jazali," which is otherwise unidentifiable.
-Nevertheless, some tribes listed are identifiable.
+Nevertheless, some tribes listed for ministers are identifiable.
 Umarah states that the vizier Muflih hailed from the tribe of "Sahrat."
-The most renowned ruler, Surur, Umarah says "He of whom I speak was the noble Kaid Abu Muhammad Surur al-Fatiki.
+He said of him "Abu Manşür was noted among the most distinguished of his contemporaries for his righteousness, and was remarkable also for his knowledge of affairs, for his skill as a Jurist, for his literary culture, for his handsome appearance, his bravery, his clemency, and for the perfection of his talents as a leader.
+People were in the habit of saying that, had his lineage been that of Kuraysh, every condition required to fit him for the office of Khalifah would have been combined in his person" The most renowned minister, Surur, Umarah says "He of whom I speak was the noble Kaid Abu Muhammad Surur al-Fatiki.
 He belonged to the tribe of Amhara, and all I can relate of him is but as a drop in the sea of his great merits" Umarah concluded about them, saying, "No Arab king surpassed them in personal merit or in aught but nobility of lineage.
 They were noted for their generosity, for their brilliant estate (architecture), and for combining renown in war with celebrated achievements in times of peace."